 The facility structure is comprised of Trapezoidal Roof Wall (KS1000 RW) on the roof and Architectural Wall Panels (KS1000 AWP) on the walls.
 “We had acoustic and thermal requirements to meet and we wanted to have a cohesive façade envelope with no gaps, which is hard to achieve with a traditional built-up system, but easy when you have the same product butted up to each other.
 Acoustic testing of the facility achieved outstanding results of 26db” commented Fitzgerald.

 The facility includes seven individual buildings, each of varying sizes, so it was important to create a sense of cohesion across the site.
 “We wanted the buildings to share a common language.
 Using Kingspan panels enabled us to achieve this easily as the material and colour of each building is the same.
-The neutral texture and palette of the Kingspan products (made from COLORBOND® steel in the colours Shale Grey™, Monument® and Windspray®) also worked towards our aim of having the facility blend into the natural landscape,” noted Fitzgerald.
+The neutral texture and palette of the Kingspan products (made from COLORBOND® steel Shale Grey™, Monument® and Windspray®, all in a Classic finish) also worked towards our aim of having the facility blend into the natural landscape,” noted Fitzgerald.

 Kingspan’s Membrane Lined Insulated Gutter was also used, due to its ability to integrate with the panels, to give the buildings a clean and uninterrupted aesthetic.
 The gutter also comes as a single component in customised lengths, which helps with fast and efficient installation.